Go back to Financial Spread Betting - Home

 Credit facilities - Subject to your experience and financial status most spread betting firms will offer you a credit account which eliminates the need to tie up capital.

-No currency risk - Dealing in foreign share can be cumbersome and impractical if you are an average investor.
+No currency risk - Dealing in foreign shares can be cumbersome and impractical if you are an average investor.
 You have to deal with a third party and pay transaction charges.
-For example, in 2002, traders found it strenous to balance their books in sterling terms because of the ups and downs of the yen and the US dollar.
+Not only that, but you don't have the currency risk involved: with physical shares (and CFDs), you always need to think about how changes in foreign currencies are affecting your shares.
+For example, recently, traders found it strenous to balance their books in sterling terms because of the ups and downs of the yen and the US dollar.
 Spread betting allows traders to bet in pounds per point on international shares.
 This is unlike CFDs where you are trading in the base currency of the market you are trading.
 For instance with CFDs if you make a Wall Street trade this will be in US dollars so if the Dow rises by 5% but GBP/USD rises by 5% in the same time frame, you would not have made as much as you originally thought.
+With financial spread betting, that currency risk exposure is hedged out: you can trade Tokyo Stock Exchange prices as if they were London ones without worrying about the sterling/yen exchange rate!

 Get currency conversion rates at favourable rates - One of the most favourable things spread betting and cfd providers can tout is getting currency conversion at very competitive rates.
+This is because the overhead is much smaller, and you're practically getting realtime market rates - not rates where the bank has padded their profit into it.
 One provider offered me 50bps without even knowing who I were.
 That's .5% above interbank.
 In fact it has been reported that some small corporate firms use spread betting to hedge their foreign exchange exposure.
-Quoting Simon Denham from Capital Spreads 'Some companies find it is actually cheaper to hedge their foreign exchange with us than it is to go through their banks.
+Quoting Simon Denham 'Some companies find it is actually cheaper to hedge their foreign exchange with us than it is to go through their banks.
 These firms are below FTSE 250, but they want to do several million pounds a shot'.
 When a smaller company does a foreign exchange hedge deal, they normally won't get a very good rate from a bank in the first place, and the bank will also expect them to put up 20% of the margin.
 We only ask them to put up 2-3% initially.
 Of course, they don't get the tax advantage that private investors do - from their point of view, it is simply a known risk in a foreign contract, so they declare it to the Inland Revenue as a hedge position.' says Capital Spreads' Denham.

 Wide range of markets you can bet on - Herein lies one of the main benefits of spreadbetting.
-They deal on most exchange traded contracts that are liquid as well as some not so liquid ones/less accessible ones like Polish Index, (ATX) Austrian Index, (Bel20) Belgian Index, (OMX30) Swedish Index, taiex, zinc, lead , tin, aluminium, carbon emissions, london housing, currencies, options, interest rates, commodities, football (!), horse racing (!), rugby (!) to how many sips of water the Chancellor Gordon Brown is going to drink during his Budget speech!!
+They deal on most exchange traded contracts that are liquid as well as some not so liquid ones/less accessible ones like Polish Index, (ATX) Austrian Index, (Bel20) Belgian Index, (OMX30) Swedish Index, taiex, zinc, lead , tin, aluminium, carbon emissions, london housing, currencies, options, interest rates, commodities, football (!), horse racing (!), rugby (!) to how many sips of water the Chancellor is going to drink during his Budget speech!!
 Being able to bet on indices is a great advantage because in my opinion it is far easier to see if the tide is going up or down rathering than looking at lots of different boats to put your money into.
 Most make markets for bets on stocks, stock options and future options as well from major exchanges.
 Bets are available on many liquid assets including a wide range of quoted shares, and at some spread betting companies this extends down to companies with a market capitalisation as small as £10m.
+With some providers dealing in more than 20,000 instruments spread betting may well provide you the opportunity to trade a market to which you may not have previously had access.
+In contrast, some traditional stockbrokers make you use different platforms or might charge you an extra fee for dealing in international shares.

 Spread betting providers also provide you with access to certain far flung markets that it would be quite difficult (if not impossible) for you to do on your own.
-Try getting a brokerage account in Canada as a non-resident for instance...
+Try getting a brokerage account in Canada or Hong Kong as a non-resident for instance, access to these markets have traditionally been limited to institutions.
+The reason such markets are often accessible through financial spread betting is that you don't actually buy the underlying asset.
+You are speculating on what it is going to do next.

-Ability to go short or long (i.e. you can make money when markets rise or fall) - Shorting allows you to make money not only in rising markets but also in falling markets.
+Ability to go short or long (i.e. you can make money when markets rise or fall) - Shorting allows you to make money not only in rising markets but also in falling markets which means you can trade regardless of whether we are in a bull or bear market.
 This is key to spread betting, since you do not physically own the share or underlying instrument, but trade solely on the price movement, you can 'bet' on prices moving down as well as up.
 With stock markets so bearish over the last two years, it has been extremely difficult to make profits as a trader without the ability to go short.

 Diversification - The only thing free in investment is diversification.
 Not exactly true but quite close.
 By allowing you to bet on an index rather than just a share, you can gain instant balanced explosure to the market.